As17-01/LungTissues/CourseWork.md

 **MNIST3dLiqExp1N6** - the convolutional layers are followed by one liquid layer with 30 neurons.
 ACC: 0.852; ROC AUC: 0.904; Num parameters: 53528.

+Liquid neural networks for this experiment outperformed normal convolutional networks, however, they took significantly more time to train, despite having the smaller number of trainable parameters.

 ![Alt text](exp1_nodule.png "Experiment 1.
 NoduleMNIST3D")